 The original pub was built 1226 and frequented by notorious eighteenth century highwayman Dick Turpin.
 It's is now chiefly remembered as the resort of a purely fictional character Charles Dickens Bill Sykes who in Oliver Twist thither after having murdered his mistress Nancy.Charles Dickens stayed at this inn on 27 December 1838

-This Pub serves 1 changing beer (The pub always has two beers on handpump from Farr Brewery.
-These rotate regularly.
-There is also a guest beer, which was from Timothy Taylor on visiting.) and 2 regular beers.
+This Pub serves 2 changing beers (The pub always has one beer on handpump from Farr Brewery.
+There are also two changing guest beers.) and 1 regular beer.

 Eight Bells, Hatfield